Tudrae/SharedLibrary/flask-app/README.md

   run: |
     kubectl apply -f flask-app/k3s/deployment.yaml
-    kubectl apply -f flask-app/k3s/service.yaml also in the kubeconfig within the remote machin you need also to point to the local k3s cluster
+    kubectl apply -f flask-app/k3s/service.yaml also in the kubeconfig within the remote machin you need also to point to the local k3s clusi I think to do use the git action is the hardest way....